 WP Smush is one of the products developed by the team at WPMU Dev.
 It is an award-winning plugin beating the other top image optimization plugins.
 Previously, it was part of their yearly subscription but a few weeks ago, they made it completely free for WordPress users.

-With WP Smush you can easily resize, compress, and optimize images regardless in which folder they exist.
+With WP Smush you can easily resize, compress, and optimize images regardless of which folder they exist.
 It scans every image you upload, or you have already have uploaded images to your site.
 It has the power of removing unnecessary data and scales it before adding it to the media library.

 While everything seems to be perfect, there are 2 things that we don’t like from WP Smush: